-During the quarter the Civic Action Section started, helped or supervised the construction and installation of hundreds of wells and privies in the poorest areas of Thailand.
+31 December 1967 During the quarter the Civic Action Section started, helped or supervised the construction and installation of hundreds of wells and privies in the poorest areas of Thailand.
 Those actions immediately improved the sanitation and health of those people, thus improving their view of the Royal Thai Government.
 December 1967 The A-1 Sandy aircraft of the 602d Air Commando Squadron assisted in the rescue of 29 downed fliers during the quarter.
 2 January 1968 The engine of Zorro 11 (T-28) of the 606th Air Commando Squadron failed over Laos causing the pilot, Maj John R. Pattee, to bail out before the aircraft crashed.
 7 January 1968 While two 602d Air Commando Squadron A-1s, Sandy 1 and 2, were on a Search and Recovery mission near Sam Nuea, Laos, close to the North Vietnamese border, two MiG-21s fired two Air-to-Air missiles at them.
 The incident caused the Sandies to reduce their pre-planned orbits from 18 to two.
 17 January 1968 Near Xom Duong, North Vietnam, the 602d Air Commando Squadron lost an A-1 while on a Search and Recovery mission.
-The remains of Lt Col (later promoted to Col) Robert F. Wilke have not been recovered.
 17 January 1968 The 1st Air Commando Squadron began dropping both anti-vehicular mines and micro-gravel along the Ho Chi Minh Trail, especially at choke points.
 18 January 1968 MiG-21s engaged A-1s of the 602d Air Commando Squadron while they were over a crash site.
-20 January 1968 The 21st Helicopter Squadron flew its first Sikorsky CH-3 Jolly Green Giant combat mission.
+20 January 1968 The 21st Helicopter Squadron flew its first CH-3 combat mission.
 21 January 1968 The North Vietnamese Army attacked the Khe Sanh Combat Base in northwestern Quang Tri Province, South Vietnam, just miles south of the Demilitarized Zone.
 22-28 January 1968 A-26 Nimrods of the 609th Air Commando Squadron destroyed 124 trucks in southeastern Laos for the largest weekly total for the quarter.
 19-31 January 1968 The 602d Air Commando Squadron stepped up operational support to Lima Site 85 in Northern eastern Laos.
 Lima Site 85 was a radar and tactical air navigation (TACAN) system site used by Airmen to navigate in the rugged jungle terrain of Northeastern Laos.
 27 January 1968 Captain Charles W. Brown of the 606th Air Commando Squadron broke off his mission when his T-28, Zorro 16, began to have engine problems.
-While he tried to nurse the aircraft home, he ended up bailing out of the burning aircraft over Laos and was rescued.
+While he tried to nurse the aircraft home, he ended up bailing out of the burning aircraft over Laos.
 28 January 1968 Due to the number of engine problems, all of the T-28 Trojans of the 606th Air Commando Squadron were grounded for three days for detailed inspections.
 The aircraft's missions were generally restricted to daylight hours and close to the base after that date.
-January 1968- The 56th Air Commando Wing provided close air support during the around Lima Site 236 after the enemy overran the position.
-Over the two days, the Fireflies destroyed 32 military structures and witnessed 22 secondary explosions.